igautomation/AgentSyncProfessionalServices/docs/CONSOLIDATED_FRAMEWORK_GUIDE.md

 ## Customization

-The framework can be extended through the `custom/` directory:
+The framework can be extended through custom components:

 ### Custom Plugins